7mek7/Devops/flask1/readme.md

 Using Blueprint, you can organize routes, templates, and other related resources, making your project structure more organized and readable.
 ________________________________________________________________________________________________________________________________________________
 example1: wellcome msg
+simple example from flask framework in python: this code run simple website that show a (wellcome) message to user